 Why Does This Matter?

 There are two main reasons why knowing these different SPL measurements is important.
 First and most important is hearing loss.
 Consistent exposure to loud SPLs leads to reduced hearing.
-In the US at least, OSHA’s website gives detailed information into their standards for appropriate workplace noise as it relates to hearing loss.
+In the US at least, OSHA’s website (Occupational Safety and Health Administration) gives detailed information into their standards for appropriate workplace noise as it relates to hearing loss.
 While this doesn’t directly relate to live sound, it’s important to be aware of the OSHA standards.
 They give us a reference point to ensure we aren’t causing harm to those attending our event.
 This chart copied from the OSHA website gives the time at each SPL before hearing loss occurs:

 |Duration per day||SPL dBA (slow)|